kragen/derctuo/veskeno-outline.md

 estimated](vector-vm.md) at 32×.
-Above it is estimated that a Samsung Galaxy A10, for example, can do about 70 billion multiply-accumulate operations per second, but single-threaded unvectorized code on it won't get more than about 1.6 billion, 44 times slower; out-of-order processors with more execution units close the gap a little.
+Above it is estimated that a Samsung Galaxy A10, for example, can do about 70 billion multiply-accumulate operations per second, but single-threaded unvectorized code on it won’t get more than about 1.6 billion, 44 times slower; out-of-order processors with more execution units close the gap a little.
 It would not be surprising for a virtual machine that exploits such data parallelism to exceed the speed of optimized single-threaded